The 20 Best Kienbock's Disease Doctors Near Me in North Dakota, US

 English

-Kurt Icenogle is a Hand Surgeon in Bismarck, North Dakota.
-Dr. Icenogle has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Kienbock's Disease.
-His top areas of expertise are Trigger Thumb, Carpal Tunnel Syndrome, Rhizarthrosis, and Dupuytren Contracture.
+Kurt Icenogle is a Hand Surgeon practicing medicine in Bismarck, North Dakota.
+Dr. Icenogle is rated as an Experienced provider by MediFind in the treatment of Kienbock's Disease.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Trigger Thumb, Carpal Tunnel Syndrome, Rhizarthrosis, and Dupuytren Contracture.

 Experienced in Kienbock's Disease